lstn/lstn.github.io/_posts/knowledge/vertica/2020-08-28-query-execution.md

 ## Timing a Query

 Execution time may be viewed in the console or by turning on query timing in the sql client (`\timing` meta-command).

+## Query Profiles

+Query profile/performance may be reviewed from the management comnsole using the `Query Execution` or `Query Plan` tabs, or using the SQL keyword `profile` before a query.